lxtrem/WaZde/README.md

 # WaZde

-WaZde is an open-source and free music mixer and synthesizer.
+WaZde is an open-source and free music synthesizer.

 Software's presentation
 -----------------------